AstarNetwork/astar-docs/docs/learn/interoperability/asset-list.md

 ## XC20

-We can differentiate between managed project's XC20 assets which have been tested by Astar and Shiden Network maintainers and other permissionless XC20 assets created on-chain.
+We can differentiate between managed project's XC20 assets which have been tested by Astar and Shiden Network maintainers and other permissionless XC20 assets created onchain.

 Currently, this is a list of managed XC20 assets: